ntrezowan/the-plain/_posts/2011-10-02-configure-sip-phone-for-elastix-pbx.md

 Proxy server address: 5.6.7.8     <-  It will be blank if there is no proxy server
 ```

-2. In your phone, go to;
+2. From your phone, go to;
 `Menu > Tools > Settings > Connection > Internet Tel.
 Settings` and choose the newly created SIP configuration (e.g. *VOIP_company_name*).

 3. After selecting the name, choose the `SIP Profiles` and press `OK`.